MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-the-call-me-feature-for-your-users.md

 ![Screen shot of the Dial in manually option](media/set-up-the-call-me-feature-for-your-users-dial-in.png)

-### Switch to using phone for audio during a meeting
+### Get a call back when something goes wrong with audio

-If a user joins a meeting by using their computer and they experience audio or device issues during the meeting, the user can easily switch to using their phone for audio.
+If a user experiences audio issues when using their computer in a meeting, the user can easily switch to using their phone for audio.
 Teams detects when an audio or device issue occurs and redirects the user to use their phone by displaying a **Call me back** option.

 Here's an example of the message and the **Call me back** option that's displayed when Teams doesn't detect a microphone.